Year-Up-United-SPR-2025/Capstone-1-Account-Pro/README.md

 ![Ledger Screen Showing](https://github.com/user-attachments/assets/232226b0-1f58-4187-a047-1e5a4623fdc7)

 The last issue I had was that the way it was displaying information in the terminal required using the trim and split to make that work.
-I used a website named https://carbon.now.sh/ to show my code in an image, if anyone else wants to use it.
+I used a website named https://carbon.now.sh/ to show my code in the images, if anyone else wants to use it.

 ## How I did this project